 • Orthopedic procedures to relieve severe joint problems

 If you've been bringing your pet to Uniontown Veterinary Clinic since he was a baby, you can rely on us to continue looking out for his needs with high-quality senior pet care.
-If your old friend is in need of a new veterinary home, schedule a senior pet wellness exam with our Uniontown veterinarian.
-Call (330) 699-9937 today!
+If your old friend is in need of a new veterinary home, schedule a senior pet wellness exam today.
+Call (330) 699-9937